TheoVasa/virtual_reality/README.md

 ### Lab room:
 ####Scripts:
 - [PourDetector](Assets/LaboAsset/Scripts/PourDetector.cs/): If the current object (erlenmyer) is rotated by more than 90° in absolute value, the watering effect is activated, including activation of the water stream.
-- [Fill](Assets/LaboAsset/Scripts/Fill.cs/):  If the collision box of the current object (erlenmeyer_final) comes into contact with the collision box of the water stream of an erlenmeyer of the correct color, the erlenmeyer_final begins to fill and has changed color from the original color of the erlenmeyer_final to the color of the target mixture.
-If the color of the erlenmeyer in contact is not the one expected, the liquid turns black and black smoke appears.
+- [Fill](Assets/LaboAsset/Scripts/Fill.cs/):  If the collision box of the current object (erlenmeyer_final) comes into contact with the collision box of the water stream of an erlenmeyer of the correct colour, the erlenmeyer_final begins to fill and has changed colour from the original colour of the erlenmeyer_final to the colour of the target mixture.
+If the colour of the erlenmeyer in contact is not the one expected, the liquid turns black and black smoke appears.
 If the water flow collision box of the erlenmeyer_final is in contact with the collision box of the sink, the liquid starts to flow until it is completely emptied.
-If the colour of the erlenmeyer_final is the right color (dark_green), a green smoke appears with a number 4.
+If the colour of the erlenmeyer_final is the right colour (dark_green), a green smoke appears with a number 4.
 - [GlassButtoncorrosion](Assets/LaboAsset/Scripts/GlassButtoncorrosion.cs/): If the box collider of the current object (box_glass) is in contact with the box collider of the water stream of the erlenmeyer_final of the correct colour (dark_green), then the box_glass is inactivated.
 #### Assets:
 - [Lab instructions Images UI](<Assets/LaboAsset/Image UI/Labo/>): Images created to help the player